oVirt/ovirt-site/source/feature/detailed-exit-reason.html.md

 *   Why an extra field?

-ExitReason is (intentionally) a superset of ExitCode.
-When the values do overlap, they carry the same meaning.
-The main driving factor to add a new field is to maximize the backward compatibility between VDSM and engine.
-However, ExitReason do not convey only error semantic, but also specify why a VM ha succesfully terminated (e.g. migration succeeded).
+ExitReason can be made a superset of ExitCode, meaning that when the values overlap, they carry the same meaning.
+ExitReason carries specific values for every possible VM termination outcome, either succesful or unsuccesful.
+So, for example, there is a specific ExitReason if a VM migrates succesfully, and not only a generic success value for all the possible correct terminations.

+We can make ExitReason backward compatible with ExitCode if we drop the specific success codes and we coalesce them in a single catch-all value.

 #### Webadmin/Power User Portal